Switzerland steps up FX intervention vs flying franc

 "The SNB did not feel comfortable with the speed of the exchange rate appreciation that we have seen lately.
 Especially, the move below 1,04 EUR-CHF and the closer vicinity of the 1,03 level that we consider to be crucial might have triggered stronger interventions," Junius said.

-He said he expected even strong interventions from the SNB in the coming weeks in case the franc moved toward 1.03 versus the euro.
+He said he expected even stronger interventions from the SNB in the coming weeks in case the franc moved towards 1.03 versus the euro.

 CHF interventionhttps://tmsnrt.rs/3pKZkjO